bevane/repocheck/README.md

 ### Additional flags

+#### No fetch
+By default, repocheck will run a git fetch for each repo before determining its sync status to ensure that the information is up to date.

+Repocheck can be run without doing git fetch for each repo with the no fetch flag:

+`repocheck --no-fetch`

 #### Sort
 Sort flag `-s` or `--sort` can be used to sort the results by a specific key